IstinNew/Cook-Me-Up/README.md

 │   ├── raw/
 │   │   └── indian_food.csv        #CSV file from Kaggle API Call
 │   ├── processed/
-│   │   └── cleaned_data.csv       #CVS file as a Result of Data Cleaning
+│   │   └── cleaned_data.csv       #CSV file as a Result of Data Cleaning
 │   └── BigQuery/
 │       └── bigquery_output.csv    #CSV file as a Result of BiqQuerySQL │